githubteodora/School_District_Analysis/README.md

 #### Colclusions:
 1. No material changes can be observed, so the change did not lead to any substantial differences overall;
 2. Top 5 schools: unchanged;
-3. The overall schore for THS feel slightly from 90.94% to 90.63%;
+3. The overall schore for THS fell slightly from 90.94% to 90.63%;